 CRS Rice Bowl is the Lenten program of Catholic Relief Services, the official relief and development agency of the United States Conference of Catholic Bishops.
 Through CRS Rice Bowl, faith communities in dioceses throughout the United States put their faith into action through prayer, fasting and almsgiving.
 Lenten alms donated through CRS Rice Bowl support the work of CRS in more than 100 different countries each year.
 Twenty-five percent of donations to CRS Rice Bowl stay in the local diocese, supporting hunger and poverty alleviation efforts.
-Since its inception in 1975, CRS Rice Bowl has raised nearly $300 million.
+Since its inception in 1975, CRS Rice Bowl has raised more than $320 million.

 What is a CRS Rice Bowl?

 CRS Rice Bowl is a staple on the table of Catholic families across the country during Lent.
 This simple cardboard box is a tool for collecting Lenten alms—and comes with a Lenten calendar that guides families through the 40 days of Lent with activities, reflections and stories.

 Stories of Hope